 It is certainly tempting to try to sell your practice yourself, especially if you look at a chiropractic practice broker’s commission or transition consultant’s fee as an expense that will decrease the proceeds of what you take home after the sale.
 On the surface, the transaction also seems simple enough to some who guess that they can quickly learn how to sell a chiropractic practice.

-For those looking for information on how to sell a chiropractic, I will give detail on the necessary steps below.
+For those looking for information on how to sell a chiropractic practice, I will give detail on the necessary steps below.
 But I will also be clear: certainly, a few sellers have been able to navigate a “do-it-yourself” transaction and you might be the kind of chiropractor who is able pull this off as well.
 But for most docs, this is not a do-it-yourself project most chiropractors can or should undertake.